uriballo/eurosat-qml-classification/README.md

 ## Classical vs Entangled Rotational Circuit
 ![classical_vs_rotse](classical_vs_rotse.png)

-(for some reason the one of the classical CNN isn't plotted if we include the `rotse` circuits)
+(for some reason the one of the classical CNNs isn't plotted if we include the `rotse` circuits)

 ## Classical vs Strongly Entangled Circuit